What is a flying freehold?

 Valuation and selling a flying freehold property

 When selling a flying freehold property, these challenges can become more pronounced.
-Prospective buyers might be wary of the legal complexities and potential future disputes with neighbours.
+Buyers might be wary of the legal complexities and future disputes with neighbours.
 This can lead to a smaller pool of interested buyers or longer sale times.

 As a seller, being upfront about the flying freehold aspects and having all necessary documentation, including a suitable indemnity insurance policy, can alleviate some concerns.
-It's also beneficial to engage a conveyancing solicitor experienced in flying freeholds to navigate these complexities.
+Engage a conveyancing solicitor experienced in flying freeholds to navigate these complexities.

 Managing flying freehold issues